Daniel Gooch: Railway engineer

 In 1840, Gooch was responsible for identifying the site of Swindon Works and in 1846 for designing the first complete locomotive to be constructed there, Great Western, prototype of the GWR Iron Duke Class of 4-2-2 locomotives, which were able to achieve 70 mph.
 Much renewed, they lasted to the end of the GWR broad gauge era.

 Although Gooch's locomotives were principally for the broad gauge, between 1854 and 1864 he also had to design a number of standard gauge classes for the GWR's new Northern Division.
-In 1864, he resigned from his post of Locomotive Superintendent, though he continued as a member of the GWR Board.
+At the end of September 1864, he resigned from his post of Locomotive Superintendent, though he continued as a member of the GWR Board.

 Cable engineer and other roles

 From 1859, Gooch lived at Clewer Park in Windsor and was a Deputy Lieutenant for Berkshire.

-In 1865, he was recalled to the Great Western Railway Company as chairman.
+In 1865, he was recalled to the Great Western Railway Company as chairman, replacing Richard Potter in November 1865; he remained chairman until his death in October 1889, when F.G.
+Saunders was elected to succeed him.
 He was also chief engineer of the Telegraph Construction and Maintenance Company.

 In this role, he was instrumental in laying the first successful transatlantic telegraph cable, using the SS Great Eastern (1865/66).
 On completion of the cable, on 27 July 1866, Gooch, who was on the Great Eastern, sent a cable message to the Secretary of State for Foreign Affairs, Lord Stanley, saying "Perfect communication established between England and America; God grant it will be a lasting source of benefit to our country."